Collapsed disc — alternative treatments

 - Herbal supplements

 At Laser Spine Institute, we offer several options of minimally invasive spine surgery to help treat the most common degenerative spine conditions.
-For a collapsed disc or other degenerative disc diseases, we often perform two options for surgery — minimally invasive discectomy and minimally invasive discectomy and stabilization.
-The type of surgery performed will depend on the location and severity of the condition.
+For a collapsed disc, we often perform two options for surgery — minimally invasive discectomy and minimally invasive stabilization.
+The type of surgery performed will depend on the cause, location and severity of the condition.